 An introduction to advertising and sales promotion including the various communication channels used to spread product information about goods, services and ideas to prospective customers.
+Prerequisite: BUSN 3443 Principles of Marketing

 MKTG 3163 Sales (3 credit hours)

 This course includes the study of marketing research theory and techniques with special emphasis on the use of scientific methods to solve marketing problems.
 The course seeks to develop the student's analytical ability, familiarize the student with basic marketing research tools, and introduce the student to creating market research reports and presentations.